vmx17/Kinematics6DoF/README.md

 $d$: link offset (distance between the feet of the two common perpendiculars on the joint)

 *These parameters comes from WLKATA MiRobot, an RTTRTR 6DoF mini manipulator but directions of each local axis are NOT according to it.
+*The column of $\overrightarrow{Z_i}$ and $\overrightarrow{X_i}$ are not part of MDH.
+Just for reference.

+There may be some MDHs for same pysical manipulator.
+At first, I've tried one without the virtul prismatic joint.
+The MDH can describe the manipulator completely.
+No error as far as it is FK.
+But for IK, generating geometrical solver was miserable.
+Iterating to generate partial patch (but it dowsn't work) forever.
+With the virtul prismatic joint, still, geometrical approach was difficult but just a few manually leading, it seems start working.
+If you're robot builder, choose one for adequate motor control and weight balance.

 The initial posture of the robot is defined below.
 (Lengths are not to scale.)
 <div align="center">